dialogues-ai/grow-docs/docs/setup/create-graph.md

 :::tip Zoom out!
-This beta version currently scales these starting nodes to be HUGE!
+This beta version currently scales these starting nodes to be HUGE and to the right!
+Zoom out, and/or drag the blank chart to the left.
-Zoom out so you can see them on your screen.
-When you add them, the nodes start very large, and to the left.
 :::

 :::tip Scroll down
-Scroll down to get the **Personal** item
+The Nodes List is Scrollable and searchable.
+Scroll down to get the **Personal** item.
 :::

 ## 3. Create 3 Activities